Skip to main content

 What is community resilience and how does it affect the health of rural populations?

 Community resilience is the capacity to prepare for, endure, and adapt to or recover from a natural disaster or unexpected economic change based on a community's unique population needs, assets, location, and economic dynamics.
-Economic Resilience and Vulnerability in the Rural West, a 2015 working paper from the University of Arizona Department of Agricultural and Resource Economics, presents a system for assessing economic resilience and vulnerability in rural counties by assessing variables including distance from metropolitan areas, percent of public lands in rural counties, education, health, and economic diversity.
-These areas affect the resilience of communities.
-In particular, the study found that access to healthcare is a significant factor for rural resilience, as is environmental quality.
+Economic Resilience and Vulnerability in the Rural West, a 2015 working paper from the University of Arizona Department of Agricultural and Resource Economics, presents a system for determining economic resilience and vulnerability in rural counties by assessing variables including distance from metropolitan areas, percent of public lands in rural counties, education, health, and economic diversity.
+The study found that access to healthcare is a significant factor for rural resilience, as is environmental quality.

 The 2018 research report Exploring Strategies to Improve Health and Equity in Rural Communities from the NORC Walsh Center for Rural Health Analysis notes that relationships between individuals and institutions across economic and service sectors contribute to rural community resilience.
 These relationships can strengthen communities that face challenges related to community well-being, access to services, and economic development.
 Community-driven partnerships also impact the health status of rural communities, as they contribute to improvements in physical infrastructure such as drinking water and wastewater facilities and investments in public parks.
 They also generate support for local healthcare facilities.